 At the risk of sounding like a hermitic librarian, books are such great friends.
 They keep you company.
 They entertain.
 They impart wisdom.
 Most importantly, they don’t judge.
 Just as we are told to choose our friends wisely, we are smart to curate our own Book Pharmacy — an arsenal of words to reach for when times get weird.
 These are some titles, new and old, I currently have on hand.
 Much like with actual drugs, you may use them as prescribed or dabble recreationally…read more

 Why can’t people just sit and read books and be nice to each other? — David Baldacci

 Where do you live?
 I live in Greenpoint — a quiet, Polish neighborhood in Brooklyn.

 What do you do?
 I’m a multidisciplinary artist and graphic designer.
 I specialize in cover design, lettering, and typeface design.
-I run my own design studio where I work on a range of projects.
-In my free time, I teach, make zines, and run Yes, Equal an online directory of women in the creative fields.
-(Special shoutout: Isabel designed the Eye Level logo!)
+I run my own design studio, teach, make zines, and run Yes, Equal an online directory of women in the creative fields.

 Reading ritual As a book cover designer I have to read a lot in a short time frame, so when I pick up a book for pleasure, I like to take my time with it.